espruino/EspruinoDocs/devices/DMX.md

 Wiring
 ------

-DMX protocol uses the same logic levels as RS232 serial.
-You can get DMX shields for Arduino which you can wire up (make sure you buy one that can receive!), but you can also use a normal RS232 level converter like a MAX232.
+DMX protocol uses the same logic levels as RS-485.
+You can get DMX shields for Arduino which you can wire up (make sure you buy one that can receive!), but you can also use a normal RS-485 converter chip such as the MAX485.
+Modules are available for just a few pounds on eBay.

 ## DMX Receive